7 questions to ask before messaging your customers for research

 - What customers am I not interested in hearing from?

 Make sure to check-in with other teams in your company (such as marketing or customer support), to see if there are any rules around messaging your customers.
-For example, Ruairí, our Product Education Manager, has outlined a set of outbound message guidelines that ensure we’re not impacting any of the onboarding message flows for our new customers.
+For example, our Product Education team has outlined a set of outbound message guidelines that ensure we’re not impacting any of the onboarding message flows for our new customers.

 4. How should we ask the question?

 Always craft your message carefully, and remember that you’re representing your entire company when you speak to your customers.
 Make sure to write a message that your customers would be happy to receive when they’re in the middle of using your product.
-Your message should be clear, concise and polite.
+Your message should be clear, concise, and polite.
 Ideally, it should be broken into three parts:

-- Your introduction: A short explanation of why you’re sending them a message and if you’re using Intercom, there’s no need to introduce yourself as your customer will see your profile in the messenger.
+- Your introduction: A short explanation of why you’re sending them a message and if you’re using Intercom, there’s no need to introduce yourself as your customer will see your profile in the Messenger.

 - The question: Ideally, this should be one question and no more than two.
 Be as direct as possible, but be careful not to suggest or prompt a particular response, so you get the most honest answer.
-For example, asking, “Did you have any problems?”, might prompt the reader to think and fixate only on the negatives.
+For example, asking, “Did you have any problems?” might prompt the reader to think and fixate only on the negatives.
 Whereas, asking “How did you find the experience?” is open-ended and prompts the reader to think more holistically, which can provide more insights.

 - Your sign off: Be polite, and thank them.